kaspar030/rsq/design.md

 #### file transfer

-have a "friend". to `rsq sendfile <friend>`. friend receives file. all encrypted, using pre-made friend connections.
+have a "friend". do `rsq sendfile <friend>`. friend receives file. all encrypted, using pre-made friend connections. possibly, store file on server.

 #### automatically updating contacts